How to Identify if Tree Roots are Damaging Your Pipes and Ways to Address the Issue

 These are used to fence off tree roots from pipes.
 The barrier is installed inside a trench around the tree that goes 18-24 inches into the ground.

 Dealing with tree root invasion in your plumbing is not something you should do by yourself.
-For accurate diagnosis of the problem and lasting, plus a cost-efficient solution to the problem, it is a good idea to work with a professional plumber in your locality.
+For accurate diagnosis of the problem and lasting, plus a cost-efficient solution to the problem, it is a good idea to work with a nearby plumber.